midnightntwrk/midnight-architecture/proposals/0022-cross-contract-calls.md

 1. The **caller’s expected type**: the contract type `T` that the caller declared in its source code.
    The caller’s compiled artifact must carry this information so the runtime knows what to check against.
+   _[KSM: alternatively it just needs to consider the signature of the called circuit, and the caller's expected return type.
+   It knows the types of the arguments and it can check that they are subtypes of the callee's parameter types.]_
 2. The **callee’s actual type**: the circuit signatures that the deployed callee contract actually exposes.
    This information must be available on-chain, since the callee was compiled and deployed independently.
+   _[KSM: this is in the ZKIR representation.]_

 The challenge is that Compact’s type system, ZKIR’s type system, and the on-chain representation operate at different levels of abstraction, and type information is lost as it moves down the stack: